bowman2001/perplexdoc/content/doc/overview/markdown/index.md

 ## Missing Markdown elements

 Some inline HTML elements have no corresponding syntax in Goldmark.
-We can either enable raw HTML in Markdown or use some hacky tricks to generate them with Hugo.
+We can either enable raw HTML in Markdown or use some Hugo features to generate them.
 ### Simple inline: sub, sup, kbd, mark, cite

 H{_2}O, X{^n} + Y{^n} = Z{^n}